 Excerpted from “God’s Work and Man’s Work” in The Word Appears in the Flesh

 You need to have an understanding of the many states that people will be in when the Holy Spirit performs work on them.
 In particular, those who coordinate in service to God must have an even stronger grasp of the many states brought about by the work that the Holy Spirit performs on people.
 If you only talk about a lot of experiences or ways of attaining entry, it shows that your experience is overly one-sided.
-Without knowing your true state and grasping the principles of the truth, it is not possible to achieve a change in disposition.
+Without knowing your true state and grasping the truth principle, it is not possible to achieve a change in disposition.
 Without knowing the principles of the Holy Spirit’s work or understanding the fruit it bears, it will be difficult for you to discern the work of evil spirits.
 You must expose the work of evil spirits, as well as the notions of man, and penetrate straight to the heart of the issue; you must also point out many deviations in people’s practice and problems they might have in their faith in God, so that they may recognize them.
 At the very least, you must not make them feel negative or passive.
 However, you must understand the difficulties that objectively exist for most people, you must not be unreasonable or “try to teach a pig to sing”; that is foolish behavior.
 To resolve the many difficulties people experience, you must first comprehend the dynamics of the work of the Holy Spirit; you must understand how the Holy Spirit performs work on different people, you must have an understanding of the difficulties people face and of their shortcomings, and you must see through to the key issues of the problem and get to its source, without deviating or making any errors.
 Only this kind of person is qualified to coordinate in service to God.

 Excerpted from “What an Adequate Shepherd Should Be Equipped With” in The Word Appears in the Flesh